 “…So that we might know him” (Phil.
 3:10).

-My book Hearing God in Conversation was released early by Amazon last week (surprising my publisher).
-I wrote it to help reconnect us with the creator, to embrace his repair of our impairment; to hear his voice in our daily lives, to grow in intimacy with the One who loves us.
+I wrote my book Hearing God in Conversation to help reconnect us with the creator, to embrace his repair of our impairment; to hear his voice in our daily lives, to grow in intimacy with the One who loves us.

 And to rediscover a conversational relationship with God.

 Doesn’t He Speak in Scripture?